 Barbara Sarmias, Dip.
 Couns.
 MBACP Registered Member

-PLEASE NOTE DUE TO THE CURRENT CORONAVIRUS RESTRICTIONS, I AM UNABLE TO COUNSEL FACE TO FACE, HOWEVER, I CAN OFFER TELEPHONE COUNSELLING SESSIONS.
+PLEASE NOTE DUE TO THE CURRENT CORONAVIRUS RESTRICTIONS, I OFFER TELEPHONE COUNSELLING SESSIONS.

 I offer both individual and couples counselling.
 I can help people who are struggling to cope with everyday life or dealing with a wide range of issues especially helping to develop coping strategies when suffering with anxiety and depression and many other mental health issues.